 A Edna Greshauge was born Elna Wilhelmina Mortensen.
 Even though Elna was know for the majority of her life as Edna Greshauge, I will continue to refer to her throughout as ELNA so as not to create any confusion between her and her daughter who was named Edna by birth.
 So if Elna is stated, it's the mother Edna Wilhelmina, if Edna is stated, its the daughter Edna Marie.

 B There is no physical evidence found to support this, only circumstantial.
 Elna's mother Caroline worked in the city as a maid.
 This was a lifestyle which did not support raising a family or children.
-This was confirmed by Caroline's parents raising her children per the 1890 census in Aarestrup, 30 kilometers south of Caroline.
-I cannot say for certain if the children born after 1890 continued in this trend, but I've also seen no evidence to the contrary.
+This assumption is made by Caroline's parents raising her existing children on the 1890 census at their home in Aarestrup, 30 kilometers south of Caroline.
+I cannot say for certain if the children born after 1890 continued in this trend, but I've also seen no evidence to suggest anything to the contrary.